rauc/rauc/docs/integration.rst

   nv bootchooser.targets="system0 system1"

-These virtual boot targets you connect to real Barebox boot target (one of its automagical ones or custom boot scripts)::
+Now connect each of these virtual boot targets to a real Barebox boot target (one of its automagical ones or custom boot scripts)::

   nv bootchooser.system0.boot="nand0.ubi.system0"